mchaloupka/r2rml-benchmark/azure/Readme.md

 First, it is necessary to deploy all necessary hardware.
 That can be achieved by using the Azure custom template.

 To do so, use `Deploy Custom Template` functionality.
+Use edit or upload the template, and provide the content of the `azuredeploy.json` file.

 When deploying from the template, you have to:

 * Select the subscription.
 * Ideally create a new resource group so you can easily clean-up everything afterwards.